 Man, as I said back in my intro, First Contact is a weird episode of dualities, and not in a good way.
 On the one hand, First Contact doesn’t go far enough exploring a potentially interesting plotline aka the A-plot about Stewart and A.R.T. as they seek to make “first contact” (I’ll dive into this bit later as well).
 On the other hand, First Contact bites off more than it can chew on the dramatic front, tackling a serious subject in the B-plot I’m not convinced it was ready to tackle.

-I’ll start with the A-plot about finding the alien.
-First and foremost, this plot-line just feels like wasted potential.
+The A-plot about finding the alien plot-line just feels like wasted potential.
 The idea – an alien that can only make mental contact during sex dreams – is amusing enough.
 It just doesn’t feel like they pushed the envelope of what’s possible in sci-fi.

 I also want to mention A.R.T.’s role here.
 Watching First Contact, it occurred to me that A.R.T. has been written as the truest knock off of Pierce Hawthorne from Community.
 With this in mind, I don’t think A.R.T. was used in a way that either challenges him as a character (in the Hawthorne sense, being the rich chaotic evil friend) or gives him some true laughs.
 Other than the one selfless act we’ve seen in all of Other Space – him disposing of the rest of lammies to save Stewart from himself – he doesn’t do much other than commentating in typical A.R.T. fashion.
 If he’s gonna be the Pierce Hawthorne, give him Hawthorne shit to do, but it just feels like Feig is half-assing it with him.
 It’s a far cry from Zalian’s and Stewart’s plotline in Powerless.